SamuelAsherRivello/unity-project-template/README.md

 B. Coding Standards
 =============

-This repo holds the code for the Coding Standards.

 Coding standards define a programming style.

-A coding standard does not usually concern itself with wrong or right in a more abstract sense.
-It is simply a set of rules and guidelines for the formatting of source code.
+Employing organized coding standards is beneficial to your project and your team.

 Scope: